anupriyajo/News/README.md

     assumption:
     //one time cron for setting initial users

-    meta data can be saved
+    // Not checking for duplicity of data.
+Can be done if needed meta data can be saved
     ideally cron should be in different docker container